percona/percona-toolkit/CONTRIBUTE.md

 Once you’ve opened a pull request, a discussion will start around your proposed changes.
 Other contributors and users may chime in, but ultimately the decision is made by the maintainers.
 You may be asked to make some changes to your pull request, if so, add more commits to your branch and push them – they’ll automatically go into the existing pull request.

 ## Licensing
-Along with the pull request, include a message indicating that the submited code is your own creation and it can be distributed under the GPL2 licence.
+Along with the pull request, include a message indicating that the submitted code is your own creation and it can be distributed under the GPL2 licence.

 ## Setting up the Development Environment and Testing
 ### Perl and Shell Tools
 For testing, we are going to need to have MySQL with replicas.
 For that, we already have scripts in the sandbox directory but first we need to download MySQL binaries.
-Please download the Linux Generic tar file for your distrubution from [https://www.percona.com/downloads/Percona-Server-LATEST/](https://www.percona.com/downloads/Percona-Server-LATEST/).
+Please download the Linux Generic tar file for your distribution from [https://www.percona.com/downloads/Percona-Server-LATEST/](https://www.percona.com/downloads/Percona-Server-LATEST/).

 #### Set up MySQL Sandbox
 In this example, we are going to download Percona Server 8.0.26-17.